Chemical Storage Compatibility Guidelines

 The following chart lists the maximum volume of flammables that can be stored in a single flammable storage cabinet.

 For ease of locating chemicals, many storerooms organize chemicals alphabetically.
-However, chemical storage based upon an alphabetical arrangement of chemicals may inadvertently locate incompatible materials in close proximity.
+However, chemical storage based upon an alphabetical arrangement of chemicals may inadvertently locate incompatible materials in close proximity to one another.
 A few examples of this potentially dangerous storage method are demonstrated by the following pairs of incompatible materials:

 |Acetic acid and acetaldehyde||Polymerization of acetaldehyde|